OWASP/www-project-top-10-for-large-language-model-applications/1_1_vulns/Overreliance.md

 - Continuous validation mechanisms
 - Disclaimers on risk

+Overreliance differs from Insecure Output Handling in that Insecure Output Handling focuses on the lack of proper validation and sanitization of LLM-generated outputs before they are passed downstream components whereas Overreliance refers more broadly to overdependence on the accuracy and appropriateness of LLM outputs.

 **Common Examples of Vulnerability:**

 1. LLM provides inaccurate information as a response while stating it in a fashion implying it is highly authoritative.
 The overall system is designed without proper checks and balances to handle this and the information misleads the user in a way that leads to harm